hotbso/landing_rate/README.md

 Example:

-in r5.csv (fields are described in docs of MakeRwys) EDDF,0253,50.045120,8.587028,364,247.630,13099,111.55BDG,230,2.000,50.038868,8.560805,1640,,
+in r5.csv: (fields are described in docs of MakeRwys) EDDF,0253,50.045120,8.587028,364,247.630,13099,111.55BDG,230,2.000,50.038868,8.560805,1640,,
      ^    ^                                                                           ^
-     25C  threshold or rwy end                                                        displacement in feet
+     25C  rwy start                                                                   displacement in feet

-displacement is wrong, so set to 0 EDDF,0253,50.045120,8.587028,364,247.630,13099,111.55BDG,230,2.000,50.038868,8.560805,0,,
+there is no displaced threshold so displacement is wrong, set to 0 in r5_path.csv:
+EDDF,0253,50.045120,8.587028,364,247.630,13099,111.55BDG,230,2.000,50.038868,8.560805,0,,

+See accompanied r5_patch.csv for more examples.